sblandford/wifi-xlation/README.md

 The SSL certificates can be supplied from files in a mounted directory or from an AWS S3 path.
 I have had some success using the [certbot-lambda](https://github.com/kingsoftgames/certbot-lambda) project to keep a current LetsEncrypt certificate on S3.

+# Janus/Docker issues

+To best results either run this docker with network=host or using macvlan.
+This useful video explains the issues : [Alessandro Amirante - Janus &Docker: friends or foe?](https://youtu.be/mrV2BQ95UFY)

 ## Further documentation